BestTimesToVisit.com Logo

 Getting Around Nouméa, New Caledonia

-Nouméa's bus network is extensive and affordable, covering most areas of the city and surrounding suburbs.
+Nouméa's bus network is extensive and affordable, covering most areas of the city and surrounding areas.
 Buses are frequent during peak hours but can be less so in the evenings and on weekends.
-They're a great way to experience local life.
+They are a great way to explore beyond the city center.

 Taxi